salacika/DE1SQL/SQL6/README.md

 -	Reproducibility **15 points**

 Extra points:
+- Events / Triggers
+- Testing
 - Materialized Views
-- Events
-- Testing
 - Anything special not covered during the course but, makes sense in the project context

 ### Submission